 - Handle repetitive tasks efficiently: with automated accounting, work that typically takes days or weeks can take mere minutes

 - Avoid errors: As the saying goes, to err is human.
 Especially with data entry work, human slip-ups like double-entry can occur, which can cause issues in financial reporting.
 Accounting automation machine tools do not make accidental mistakes like humans.

 - Increased employee productivity: The time you save may mean fewer billable hours for an external accounting firm you are engaged in, but it also means being able to optimize your time better.

 - Secured data storage: There’s no need to rifle through files and files of hardcopy documents and worry about lost ones with accounting automation software.
 These tools enable you to receive document files online, instantly have them logged in your general ledger, and then automatically stored in the right digital folders too.

-- Save money: Eliminate late fees, open up chances of negotiating price discounts with your vendors when you pay early and also cut on costs with a leaner accounting team
+- Save money: Eliminate late fees, open up chances of negotiating price discounts with your vendors when you pay early, and also cut costs with a leaner accounting team

 Here are some top accounting software choices: